 Employee motivation can be considered as the level of energy, commitment, persistence, and creativity that employees bring to their jobs.
-Whether the economy is rising or shrinking, finding ways to motivate employees has always been a management concern.
+Whether the economy is rising or shrinking, hr techniques to motivate employees has always been a management concern.
 Competing theories stress more on either incentives or employee involvement (empowerment).
 A smoothly running and motivated workforce also frees the owner from day-to-day chores for thinking of long-term development.

 Furthermore, a tangible and emotional reward can mean retention of the desirable employees.
 People thrive better in creative work environments and want to make a difference.
 Ideally, the work’s result itself will give them a feeling of accomplishment and inspiration—but well-structured reward and recognition programs can enhance this consequence.